 Much like the private sector, government interviews come in all different shapes and sizes – one-on-one, phone, skype, group, project-based, etc. Depending on the size of the organization, you can expect one to two interviews before receiving a job offer.
 However, the hiring timeline for any government position (especially federal vacancies) can be longer than what you’re used to when interviewing in other industries.
 For example, most federal organizations strive to fill their open positions in 80 days or less.
 After you apply and the position closes, the agency should make a decision in 6 to 8 weeks.
 Complete the next steps after applying to help your chances of gaining an interview.

 At the interview

 Nearly all interviews contain two parts, common questions about your experience and situation-based questions to gauge your fit for the position.
 Afterward, you’ll be given the opportunity to ask questions of the interviewer.

 While you cannot control the interview format or timeline, you can be prepared to speak about your relevant skills and experiences.
-Take some time to reflect on what you’ve done and how you can fill this organization’s need.
+Take some time to reflect on what you’ve done and how you can fill this organization’s needs.
 Below are some sample interview questions that you might encounter during the job search:

 - In what other government agencies are you interested?
 In what ways do you prefer this one over the others?